cheelim1/myBot/README.md

 # myBot

 myBot is a working Slack bot written in Go.
-Fork it & use it to build your own cool Slack bot!
+Fork it & use it to build your own cool Slack bot 🤖!

 ## Some components myBot comes with
 - random password generator
-- calling external API
+- calling external API (random Joke)

 ### To Get started